Qashqai people: Major tribes

-Qashqai Confederation Kilim 19th Century.
+19th century Qashqai Confederation Kilim.
 The multicoloured zigzag fields in an 'M' shape are unusual.
 These kilims have been used as tent dividers or to cover up storage sacks within a home, so a horizontal viewpoint might have been intended by the weaver.

-The Qashqai tribal confederation consists of five major tribes, including the Dareshuri, Farsimadan, Sheshboluki, Amaleh, and Kashkuli.
+The Qashqai emerged as a conglomeration of clans of different ethnic origins, mostly Turkic, but also Lur, Kurdish, and Arab, and they spoke the Qashqai language.
+The Turkic component of the Qashqai mainly descended from Khalaj, Afshar, Bayat, Qajar, Qaragozlu, Shamlu, and Igdir tribes which joined the confederacy, while the Lur and Kurdish components descended from the tribes which had followed Karim Khan Zand to Fars and were later absorbed by the confederacy.
+By the 21st century, the Qashqai consisted of six main tribes, known as the Darreshuri, Kashkuli Bozorg, Kashkuli Kuchak, Farsimadan, Amaleh, and Shashboluki, and they collectively included around 200 smaller tribes.

 Amale / Amaleh

 People of the Amaleh tribe were originally warriors and workmen attached to the household of the Ilkhani, or paramount chief; recruited from all the Qashqai tribes they constituted the Ilkhani's bodyguard and retinue.
+The Qashqai chiefs historically came from the Amaleh tribe.
 By 1956, the Amaleh tribe comprised as many as 6,000 families.

 Dere-Shorlu / Dareshuri / Darehshouri

-The Dareshuri are said to have joined the Qashqai tribal confederation during the reign of Karim Khan Zand (1163-93/1750-79).
+The Dareshuri are said to have joined the Qashqai tribal confederation during the reign of Karim Khan Zand (1163–93/1750–79).
 According to Persian government statistics, there were about 5,169 Dareshuri families, or 27,396 individuals, in 1360 sh./1981.
 The Dareshuri were "the greatest horse-breeders and owners among the Qashqai".
-The policy of forced sedentarization of the nomadic tribes pursued by Reza Shah Pahlavi (1304–20 SH./1925-41) resulted in the loss of 80–90 percent of the Dareshuri horses, but the tribe made a recovery after World War II.
-Reza Shah Pahlavi also executed Hossein khan Darehshouri the head of Darehshouri family in order to take back the control of the Fars province which was controlled by Darehshouri tribe during Ghajar empire.
+The policy of forced sedentarization of the nomadic tribes pursued by Reza Shah Pahlavi (1304–20 SH./1925–41) resulted in the loss of 80–90 percent of the Dareshuri horses, but the tribe made a recovery after World War II.
+Reza Shah Pahlavi also executed Hossein khan Darehshouri the head of Darehshouri family in order to take back the control of the Fars province which was controlled by Darehshouri tribe during the Qajar era.

+According to Ziad Khan, the Darreshuri consisted of the Narre'i, Qarrekhlu, Jeyranlu, Ayeblu, Kheyratlu, Naderlu, Ahangar, Telabazlu, Bolvardi, Orojlu, Janbazlu, Hemmat-Ali Kikha'i, Shavazlu, Imanlu, Khodaverdilu, Abdol-Soleymanlu, Sadeghlu, Qara Qovanlu (or Qara Qoyunlu), Shahin Kikha'i, Naser Kikha'i, Dundulu, Qara Gechlu, Karimlu, Darzi, Amaleh-ye Hosayn Khan, Amaleh-ye Nasrollah Khan, Tayyeblu, Asad Kikha'i, Golablu, Lek, Kezinlu, Korbikush, Vanda, Gowjelu, Charokhlu, Meshbi Siyar, Qabezlu, Abulqarlu, Qarajullu, Osmanlu, Rostami, and Jalallu.